-Patients of the Head and Neck Oncology Program are evaluated for multimodality treatments and participation in clinical trials, some of which are only available at NCI-designated Comprehensive Cancer Centers.
+Patients of the Head and Neck Oncology Program are also evaluated for multimodality treatments and participation in clinical trials, some of which are only available at National Cancer Institute-designated Comprehensive Cancer Centers.

 Speech Language Pathologists